 The recent transfer of power from the former-Afghan government, following escalating violence, has caused immense uncertainty across Afghanistan and has put the lives of thousands of people at risk.

 24 million people are in urgent need of humanitarian aid.
 More than 630,000 have been internally displaced this year alone.
 Many others have fled the country.

-More than 18 million people in Afghanistan require humanitarian aid—a number that has doubled since 2020, and fifty percent of Afghans in need are women and girls.
-But aid funding has fallen far short.
+After decades of conflict, the country is experiencing one of the fastest-growing humanitarian crises in the world—one that’s compounded by the impacts of the COVID-19 pandemic and climate change.
+Fifty percent of Afghans in need are women and girls.
+But funding for humanitarian aid has fallen far short.
 The world must not turn its back on Afghanistan.

-Here are five things you can do right now to help Afghanistan and Afghans in danger:
+Here are three things you can do to help Afghanistan:

 Donate to help Afghanistan

 The IRC has been responding in Afghanistan since 1988 and we will stay as long as we are needed.
-We have launched an appeal to raise much-needed funds to ensure our teams can continue to deliver lifesaving aid in areas of conflict, as well as to provide emergency cash assistance and protection services for internally displaced people in Kabul.
+We are raising much-needed funds to ensure our teams can continue to deliver lifesaving aid in areas of conflict, as well as to provide emergency cash assistance and protection services for internally displaced people in Kabul.

 We support displaced families with shelter, clean water, sanitation and other basic necessities.
 We provide cash assistance and help people find livelihood opportunities.
 And we create safe learning spaces and offer community-based education, among other assistance.

 The IRC is also helping newly arrived Afghan refugees in the UK through Refugee Integration in Southeast England (RISE).
 The programme provides newly resettled refugees from Afghanistan the support they need to navigate life in the UK and become self-sufficient.
 It explains everything from how the NHS works to how to access English classes.
 The IRC also helps to develop real skills like budgeting and interviewing and shares advice on how to get a job.
 Find out more about how the IRC is supporting refugees in the UK.